 9. Mobile-truncation safe

-10. Brand-voice subject line check
+10. Brand-voice subject check

 Variables to swap: subjectList